Lemon and Passionfruit Curd (Passionfruit Butter)

 - Place on top of the stove on a low heat.
 Stir continuously until the curd thickens slightly.
 This usually takes around 7-10 minutes.
 To check if the curd it ready, coat the back of a spoon and swipe your finger across the curd.
 If the curd doesn’t run, it’s ready.

-- After fruit butter has thickened, remove from the heat and gradually add the butter, stirring continuously.
-When the butter is fully incorporated, spoon the curd into sterilized preserving jars, pop of the lid, and leave to cool.
+- After the fruit butter has thickened, remove it from the heat and gradually add the butter, stirring continuously.
+When the butter is fully incorporated, spoon the curd into sterilized preserving jars, pop on the lid, and leave to cool.

 - Refrigerate until ready to use.
 Makes around 700ml of lemon passion fruit butter